LairdCP/BLE_Gateway_Firmware/docs/readme_aws.md

 ![Provisioning is complete](images/provision_success.png)
 _Provisioning is complete_

-The provisioning data is committed to non-volatile memory in the Pinnacle 100 device.
+The provisioning data is committed to non-volatile memory in the Pinnacle 100 or BL5340 module.

 ![Device commissioned and connected to AWS](images/provisioned_and_commissioned.png)
 _Device commissioned and connected to AWS_